 1. Federal Poverty Guidelines: The patient’s and/or guarantor’s income is equal to or less than the current approved SH income poverty guidelines included in the attachments to this policy and there are no other assets available to the patient which could be used in the settlement of Springfield Hospital charges only.
 A principal residence generally would not be considered an available asset in this regard.
 Springfield Hospital allows savings of up to $10,000 for burial expense.

-2. Medicare Beneficiaries: Deductibles and coinsurances due from Medicare beneficiaries can be eligible for discount under the FAP assuming the patients submits an application and qualifies.
+2. Medicare Beneficiaries: Deductibles and coinsurances due from Medicare beneficiaries can be eligible for discount under the FAP assuming the patient submits an application and qualifies.

 3. Medicaid Beneficiaries: Coinsurances due from Medicaid beneficiaries qualify for FAP.
 A Medicaid beneficiary need not complete a FAP application in order for coinsurances to qualify.

-4. Extenuating Circumstances: Accounts that fall outside of the established SH guidelines but involve extenuating circumstances can be approved by the Manager, Hospital Billing, Patient Business Services in consultation with the Chief Financial Officer.
+4. Extenuating Circumstances: Accounts that fall outside of the established SH guidelines but involve extenuating circumstances can be approved by the Director, Revenue Management, Patient Financial Services in consultation with the Chief Financial Officer.

 E. A patient who applies for financial assistance will receive a written notice of the determination of SH within 30 days of submission of the written application and all required supporting documentation.